wp-plugins/automatic-post-tagger/readme.txt

 == Frequently Asked Questions ==
 = Which plugin data is stored in the database? = Automatic Post Tagger stores tags and related words in a table called "wp_apt_tags".
 Following options can be found in the table "wp_options".
-Everything is deleted after uninstalling the plugin.

 * apt_plugin_version
 * apt_stats_current_tags